Mental health workforce

 1. The number for each variable may not sum to the total due to the estimation process, rounding, not stated/missing data and/or confidentialisation.

-2. Crude rate is based on the Australian estimated resident population as at 30 June 2020 for State or territory, PHN and SA4, and 30 June 2016 for Remoteness area.
+3. Crude rate is based on the Australian estimated resident population as at 30 June 2021.

 Mental health workers may be employed in a wide variety of settings, including state-run health services, private or not-for-profit care providers, and/or private practice.
 Each state and territory has a mental health workforce plan (Cleary, Thomas and Boyle 2020), intended to guide and support the development of the mental health workforce to ensure it meets the needs of residents.
-A 10-year national mental health workforce strategy is currently under development and expected to be released in 2022.
-For further information, refer to the National Mental Health Workforce Strategy Taskforce site.
+A 10-year national mental health workforce strategy was released in late 2023.
+For further information, refer to the National Mental Health Workforce Strategy 2022-2032.

 Specialist workers

-This section provides data on the number of psychiatrists, mental health nurses, psychologists and mental health occupational therapists who are employed in Australia.
-These professions are regulated by the Australian Health Practitioner Regulation Agency (AHPRA) and national boards, which enforces registration standards and legally protect these titles.
+This section provides data on the number of psychiatrists, mental health nurses, psychologists, mental health occupational therapists and accredited mental health social workers who are employed in Australia.

-In 2020, the majority of psychiatrists (58.4%) were male, although the number of female psychiatrists has increased at more than double the average annual rate from 2016 to 2020 than male (6.1% and 2.3%, respectively).
-The other three professions were overwhelmingly female, comprising 71.0% of the mental health nurse workforce, 79.7% of the psychologist workforce and 84.9% of the mental health occupational therapist workforce (Figure WK.2.2).
+The majority of psychiatrists in 2021 were male (58%), although the number of female psychiatrists has increased at more than twice the average annual rate of males from 2017 to 2021 (5% and 2%, respectively).
+The other 3 professions were overwhelmingly female, comprising 71% of mental health nurses, 80% of psychologists, 85% of the mental health occupational therapists and 84% of accredited mental health social workers (Figure WK.1).

-The rate (per 100,000 population) of mental health nurses employed in Remote areas of the Northern Territory (125.6) was higher than those employed in Major cities in New South Wales (94.8) or Victoria (115.4).
-Overall though, all 4 professions tend to be concentrated in Major cities, with lower rates of workers per 100,000 population in Remote and Very remote areas (Figure WK.1).
+With the exception of accredited mental health social workers, specialist mental health workers are concentrated in Major cities, with lower rates of workers in Remote and Very remote areas (Spotlight figure).
 On average, workers in Remote and Very remote areas work more hours per week than their counterparts in Major cities.

-According to the Psychology Board of Australia, 13,662 psychologists held an area of practice endorsement in 2020.
-The most common was Clinical psychology, accounting for 10,328, or 70.1%, of total endorsements (Psychology Board of Australia 2021a).
-More than two in five psychologists (42.1%) were employed in either solo or group private practice, while 1 in 10 are employed in schools.
+According to the Psychology Board of Australia, 14,104 psychologists held an area of practice endorsement in 2021, with Clinical psychology accounted for 71% of endorsements (Psychology Board of Australia 2021a).
+Almost half (48%) of psychologists were employed in either solo, group or other private practice, while 1 in 10 are employed in schools.

-The mental health occupation therapist workforce was the fastest growing of the four professions presented here, growing at an average annual rate of 7.3% from 2016 to 2020.
-This compares to 3.8% for psychiatrists, 3.3% for mental health nurses and 5.8% for psychologists.
+The accredited mental health social worker workforce was the fastest growing of the 5 professions presented here, growing at an average annual rate of 9% from 2017 to 2021.
+This compares to 6% for mental health occupational therapists, 5% for psychologists, 4% for psychiatrists and 3% for mental health nurses.

 Generalist workers

-A large number of different professions and roles may be included under the broad category of generalist mental health workers.
+A range of different professions and roles may be included under the broad category of generalist mental health workers.
 The availability of data varies considerably depending on the accreditation framework of each role.
 Selected examples are presented here:

 Lived experience workers